-The business side is bilingual, so you need a total of three starting points:
+The business side is bilingual, so you need a total of three website roots:

 |Page||Domain name||Language||Language fallback|

-Depending on the called domain and the language set in the browser, visitors will be redirected as follows:
+Depending on the accessed domain and the defined language in the browser, visitors will be redirected as follows:

-Forwarding of visitors to the different starting points
+Forwarding of visitors to the different website roots

 The first three cases all lead to the company page, even if the domain

-The first two cases could be clearly assigned to a starting point based on the browser language, only in the third case the language fallback page had to be loaded.
+The first two cases could be clearly assigned to a website root based on the browser language, only in the third case the language fallback page had to be loaded.
 The third case is therefore the most general case, which catches all requests that cannot be uniquely assigned.

-The fourth case clearly belongs to the private website because of the domain, no matter what language the visitor speaks, and thanks to the language fallback, surfers all over the world have access to the website.
-And here you can see the importance of a language fallback: without it, the private website would only be available for German speaking visitors! all others would only see a “No pages found”.
+The fourth case clearly belongs to the private website because of the domain, no matter what language the visitor speaks, and thanks to the language fallback, visitors from all over the world have access to the website.
+And here you can see the importance of a language fallback: without it, the private website would only be available for German speaking visitors!
+All others would only see a “No pages found” error message.